 Inside you will also find four models of Hannover Germany, which depict how Hannover has evolved since 1689 including the devastating effects of WWII.

 Hannover’s Old Town is not as large or as grand as other Old Towns around Europe but it is still a very cute Old Town.
 The half time houses make you feel s though you are walking through a Disney movie!

 The Old Town is very central to the rest of Hannover and makes the perfect stop on your Red Thread Tour.
 Why not stop and grab a drink at Broyhan Haus, the oldest pub in Hannover.
 It is super cute inside so be prepared to still be there at dinner time.
 Lucky the food is as good as their drinks.

-Interestingly, Hannover’s Old Town is actually that old.
+Interestingly, Hannover’s Old Town isn’t actually that old.
 Along with much of Hannover Germany, the old town was bombed and destroyed during World War II.
 The Old Town that we see today is a reconstruction using facades from around the city that survived during World War II.